 Ref.
-Principles Compliance Comments

-B. Re presentation

-b.
-That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers, meetings, and training and are given full opportunity to contribute to the decision-making process, with or without voting rights.
-Full compliance Equal access is provided to all members of the Joint Pension Fund Panel and Board.

-C. Se lection and role of lay members
+Principles Compliance Comments Ref.
+Principles Compliance Comments B. Representation E. Training / facility time / expenses р.
+That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers, meetings, and training and are given full opportunity to contribute to the decision- making process, with or without voting rights.Full complianceEqual access is provided to all members of the Joint Pension Fund Panel and Board.a. a.
+That in relation to the way in which the administering authority takes statutory and related decisions, there is a clear policy on training, facility time and reimbursement of expenses for members involved in the decision- making process.
+Full compliance Full training and facilities are made available to all members of the Join Pension Fund Panel and Board.
+C. Se ection and role of lay members b.
+That where such a policy exists, it applies equally to Full compliance a.

-a.
 That committee or panel members are made fully aware of the status, role and function they are required to perform on either a main or secondary committee.
-Full compliance

-D. Vo ting

-a.
+Full compliance all members of committees, sub-committees, advisory panels or any other form of secondary forum.
+D. Vo ting с.
+That the administering Full A training plan has 1.
 That the individual administering authorities on voting rights are clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees.
-Full compliance All representatives on the Joint Pension Fund Panel and Board have full voting rights, but the Panel and Board works by consensus without votes often being required.
+Full compliance All representatives on the Joint Pension Fund Panel and Board have full voting rights, but the Panel and Board works by consensus without votes often being required. authority considers adopting annual training plans for committee members and maintains a log of all such training undertaken. compliance been prepared for th Joint Pension Fund Panel and Board, and training logs are maintained for individual Panel and Board members.